 Bob Boyda, BA'79, is Head of Global Asset Allocation and Senior Portfolio Manager, Portfolio Solutions Group (PSG), at Manulife Asset Management.
 PSG is responsible for the development and growth of Manulife’s asset allocation solutions for individual and institutional investors in the US, Canada and Asia.
 Bob is co-leader for Manulife’s asset allocation portfolios and is responsible for the day-to-day oversight and portfolio management.
 Previously, Bob was Senior Vice President, Investment Management Services (IMS), for John Hancock Financial, the US division of Manulife Financial Corp.
 In 1994 he originated what are now John Hancock's Lifestyle funds and developed the framework for the IMS function that is responsible for selecting and monitoring third-party managers for John Hancock.
 Boyda holds a BA in English from Western University.

-He holds a Bachelor of Arts (Honours) in English Language and Literature from Western University, and an MBA and a Graduate Diploma in Nonprofit Management, both from the Schulich School of Business, York University, and is an adjunct member of faculty at Schulich, lecturing at the MBA-level on nonprofit management in Canada.
+He holds a BA from the University of Western Ontario, and an MBA and a Graduate Diploma in Nonprofit Management, both from the Schulich School of Business, York University, and is an adjunct member of York’s faculty, lecturing at the MBA-level on nonprofit management in Canada.

 As Executive Director, Anita Gaffney, BA'90, EMBA'02, works alongside the Artistic Director in setting the strategic and operational direction for the Stratford Festival.
 With a budget of $58 million, the Festival earns 95% of its revenue through ticket sales as well as ancillary and fundraising activities, making it one of the most self-sufficient cultural organizations on the continent.